What is it like to be a Computer engineer?

 Computer engineers work in a variety of settings including computer engineering firms, large corporations, government institutions, the communication sector, computer manufacturing companies, telecommunication industry and private consultancy.

 This data shows historical and projected employment levels (thousands) for this occupation.
 Data should be used as a guide only.
-Where exact job data has not been available, data from a related field has been used.
+In this instance, exact job data has not been available, data related to Telecommunications Engineering Professionals has been used.
 Source: ABS Labour Force Survey.

 Is it right for me?